 The graduated artist Benedikt Braun lives in Weimar and works independently as a UFK (Ultra Free Artist).
 In a performance in 2010, he got “sausaged” on a public square in Weimar.
 In the gallery representing him (Galerie Eigenheim Berlin) he attrected the attention in March 2017 when he let the vernissage viositors fire clay pigeons from a throwing machine to a few meters further set up, dark painted plate during the exhibition “Flügel haben kurze Beine”.
-We had it in April 2017 in the “DEEDS.
-10+ questions that haunt artists”interview.
+We had him in April 2017 in the interview.

 Two sentences about your Vita.